 According to a clever find my forum user ElieTheStig, fans of the series could be seeing a release date in 2021.
 The user came across an autoplay ad that featured text in the bottom left corner of an ad with the French words, “Sortie prévue pour la première moitié de 2021.”

-in English, this translates to “Release scheduled for the first half of 2021.”
-This is exciting news, but as of yet, nothing further has developed from this leak as of yet.
+In English, this translates to “Release scheduled for the first half of 2021.”

 GT7 ‘Coming Soon’ hint from Facebook?